Skip to content

 Unit economics

-Pod-level economics designed to compound as the planned fleet scales.
+Pod-level economics designed to compound as the fleet scales.

-Subscription pricing is designed to give the revenue line predictability.
-Centralised maintenance and procurement are modelled to give the cost line a favourable gradient: the hundredth pod is projected to be measurably cheaper to operate than the tenth.
-All figures below are projections drawn directly from the 2026 model's Unit Economics and Revenue sheets, not from live operating data.
+Subscription pricing gives the revenue line predictability.
+Centralized maintenance and procurement give the cost line a favorable gradient: the hundredth pod is projected to be measurably cheaper to operate than the tenth.
+Figures below are projections drawn directly from the 2026 model's Unit Economics and Revenue sheets, not from live operating data.

 Monthly revenue per pod